 - The second Megamorphs book established that broccoli was introduced to earth by vegetarian aliens who colonized the planet during the time of the dinosaurs.
 After the defeat of rival colonists, they planted broccoli as a sort of victory dance.
 That's right kiddies, broccoli is a sacred alien plant and that is why we hate it so much.

 - One of the "Treehouse of Horror" episodes of The Simpsons revealed that Broccoli is in fact a deadly poison that "tries to warn you off with its terrible taste."

-- The Power Puff Girls had an episode where the children of town had to help them defeat the evil Broccoloids by (shudder!) eating them.
+- The Powerpuff Girls had an episode where the children of town had to help them defeat the evil Broccoloids by (shudder!) eating them.
 They had giant vats of cheese to help.

 - Brussels sprouts are a traditional accompaniment to the British Christmas Dinner.
 No-one knows why.
 They are traditionally prepared, like so many British vegetables, by "boiling them until the vitamins give up," goes the traditional joke.
 (This is, of course, the entire cause of the problem.
 Properly cooked sprouts are awesome - overcooked sprouts are reeking mush.)
 A Running Gag on Terry Wogan's morning radio show is people complaining that it's June already and they've left it too late to get the sprouts on for Christmas.

-- In Fallen the mother of one of Harry's friends commented that "Nobody likes them and they just ruin good food."
+- In Fallen the mother of one of Harry's friends comments that "Nobody likes them and they just ruin good food."

 - From Bottom:

 Richie: Will you stop whingeing, Eddie.
 Nobody likes sprouts.

 Eddie: Well why are we 'aving them then?